nvlled/distracted/README.md

 some stuff to put in my dearthly portfolio for work applications, so I dug this up again, and added some readme.
 Hence, despite my reservations, I decided to just put this in a public repo anyways.
-I spent at least a month working on this one anyways, it'd be a waste to let this rot into oblivion.
+I spent at least a month working on this one, it'd be a waste to let this rot into oblivion.

 I'm not planning on continuing this particular project though, but